flowreen/SmoothMyVideo/README.md

   measured right around the old 0.012 bound, so a genuinely held card fragmented unpredictably, some frames held, some retimed, some interpolated, instead of smoothing cleanly.
 Interpolating every pair removes that inconsistency and maximises smoothness, at the cost of the compute the duplicate hold used to save (roughly 2x more inferences on twos cadence content).
+A faint per-frame shimmer can remain on static grainy content (near-identical frames are interpolated rather than one held frame being reused); this is intentional and **working as intended**, since uniform treatment of every original pair is the goal, and if a clip ever needs it the fix is denoise-before-interpolate, not reinstating holding.
 Hard cuts are interpolated by default; `--scene-detect` still holds their boundaries (see the scene change bullet).
 - **Sharper generated frames (free half done).** The free half is fixed: `to_tensor` and `to_bytes` now pad to the next multiple of 64 the model needs and crop the padding back, instead of resizing the whole frame up a fraction and back with bilinear.
 No real pixel is